DollyGt/my_shopping_list_app/README.md

 If this section grows too long, you may want to split it off into a separate file and link to it from here.

 # Deployment

-This section should describe the process you went through to deploy the project to a hosting platform (e.g. GitHub Pages or Heroku).
+GitHub pages are used for hosting while the master branch is deployed to Heroku.
+Please click here to see a live demo on Heroku.

 In particular, you should provide all details of the differences between the deployed version and the development version, if any, including: